Ferromagnetism

 Ferromagnetism is a property of certain materials (such as iron) that results in a significant, observable magnetic permeability, and in many cases, a significant magnetic coercivity, allowing the material to form a permanent magnet.
 Ferromagnetic materials are noticeably attracted to a magnet, which is a consequence of their substantial magnetic permeability.

 Magnetic permeability describes the induced magnetization of a material due to the presence of an external magnetic field.
 For example, this temporary magnetization inside a steel plate accounts for the plate's attraction to a magnet.
 Whether or not that steel plate then acquires permanent magnetization depends on both the strength of the applied field and on the coercivity of that particular piece of steel (which varies with the steel's chemical composition and any heat treatment it may have undergone).

 In physics, multiple types of material magnetism have been distinguished.
 Ferromagnetism (along with the similar effect ferrimagnetism) is the strongest type and is responsible for the common phenomenon of everyday magnetism.
 A common example of a permanent magnet is a refrigerator magnet.
-Substances respond weakly to magnetic fields by three other types of magnetism—paramagnetism, diamagnetism, and antiferromagnetism—but the forces are usually so weak that they can be detected only by lab instruments.
+Substances respond weakly to magnetic fields by three other types of magnetism—paramagnetism, diamagnetism, and antiferromagnetism—but the forces are usually so weak that they can only be detected by lab instruments.

 Permanent magnets (materials that can be magnetized by an external magnetic field and remain magnetized after the external field is removed) are either ferromagnetic or ferrimagnetic, as are the materials that are strongly attracted to them.
 Relatively few materials are ferromagnetic; the common ones are the metals iron, cobalt, nickel and most of their alloys, and certain rare-earth metals.

 Ferromagnetism is widely used in industrial applications and modern technology, in electromagnetic and electromechanical devices such as electromagnets, electric motors, generators, transformers, magnetic storage (including tape recorders and hard disks), and nondestructive testing of ferrous materials.

 Ferromagnetic materials can be divided into magnetically "soft" materials (like annealed iron) having low coercivity, which do not tend to stay magnetized, and magnetically "hard" materials having high coercivity, which do.
 Permanent magnets are made from hard ferromagnetic materials (such as alnico) and ferrimagnetic materials (such as ferrite) that are subjected to special processing in a strong magnetic field during manufacturing to align their internal microcrystalline structure, making them difficult to demagnetize.
 To demagnetize a saturated magnet, a magnetic field must be applied.
 The threshold at which demagnetization occurs depends on the coercivity of the material.
 The overall strength of a magnet is measured by its magnetic moment or, alternatively, its total magnetic flux.
 The local strength of magnetism in a material is measured by its magnetization.